Call us:

 He’ll bring his hand down on your back

-And pick you up from the soiled floor.
+And rescue you from the soiled floor.

 Don’t wager your very last cent